Quantum key distribution with multiphoton pulses: An advantage: Mathematical Background

 where $C_n$'s are the coefficients of the contributing single, double and triple photons pulses with the implementation dependent factor \emph{q} absorbed into them.
-In order to derive these coefficients, consider the following: a single photon pulse can only end in the correct basis with probability 1/2 in case of passive basis selector like a balanced beam spliter leading to $C_1= 1/2$.
-A two-photon pulse will give rise to three cases as in Table \ref{tab:2photons} of which case 3 and only one of case 1 and 2 will contribute to the key.
+This is the secret key rate of the CD protocol.
+In order to derive these coefficients, consider the following: a single photon pulse can only end in the correct basis with probability 1/2 in case of passive basis selector like a balanced beam spliter for which $q = 1/2$.
+This leads to to $C_1= 1/2$.
+A two-photon pulse will give rise to three cases as in Table \ref{tab:2photons} of which case 3 and only one of case 1 or case 2 will contribute to the key.
 So, $C_2=1/2+1/4=3/4$.
 Similarly, from Table \ref{tab:3photons} we obtain $C_3=3/8+3/8+1/8=7/8$.
 In this case, both cases 3 and 4 will contribute to the key since in both cases at least one photon will be detected in the correct basis.
-Substituting these values in Eq. \ref{keyrate_CD} we arrive at the final form of the secret key rate as follows
+Please note that the probabilities in Tables \ref{tab:2photons} and \ref{tab:3photons} are calculated for a balanced beam splitter.
+So the factor of $q = 1/2$ is already accounted for while calculating the probabilities justifying the absorption of $q$ into $C_n$.
+Substituting these values in Eq. \ref{keyrate_CD} we arrive at the final form of the secret key rate.
+The final secret key rate is as follows

+It is evident that some of the pulses with multiple photons also contribute, leading to a higher secret key rate.
+This protocol, a modification of BB84 protocol, works best with four SPCMs (Single Photon Counting Modlues) as more number of multiphoton pulses can be tracked and the keys can be extracted from them.
+For two detector system Eq.
+12 will be modified by omitting the last term as only two fold coincidences will be observed.
+For single detector setup only the first and second term will remain in Eq.
+12.